papah3x/laravel-test/README.md

 # Real Estate Bookings – InnovQube Internship Task

-Below is the project documentation.
-The default Laravel README content has been removed to focus on this project.

 ## Important: .env setup (quick)

 Set these in your `.env` before running migrations: